JoshuaWenHIT/JoshuaWenHIT/README.md

 - 👋 Hi, I’m Wen Jiazheng in HIT, Joshua Wen as my English name.
 - 👀 I’m interested in AI.
-- 🌱 I’m currently learning "How to send my local code to my online Github account ?".
+- 🌱 I’m researching "How to build a unified RL framework based on sequence modeling?".
-- 💞️ I’m looking to collaborate on the field of Reinforcement Learning and Computer Vision.
+- 💞️ I’m looking to collaborate in Reinforcement Learning and Computer Vision.
-- 📫 Please send e-mails to "22b903087@stu.hit.edu.cn" !
+- 📫 Please send e-mails to "22b903087@stu.hit.edu.cn"!

 <!---
 JoshuaWenHIT/JoshuaWenHIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.